cra0/Gatekeeper-Systems-SmartWheel/README.md

 ### Device Information Query

-Through the usage of one of the Key tools I also discovered this specific 8khz signal that is sent to the smart wheel.
+Through the usage of one of the 'smart key' tools I also discovered this specific 8khz signal that is sent to the smart wheel.

 ![signal2](docs/images/query_device_signal.png)